 Note: Unlike original Zerocash [BCG+2014], Zeash does not have a distinction between Mint and Pour operations.
 The addition of v{pub}^{old} to a JoinSplit description subsumes the functionality of both Mint and Pour.
-Also, JoinSplit descriptions are indistinguishable regardless of the number of real input notes.
+Also, a difference in the number of real input notes does not by itself cause two JoinSplit descriptions to be distinguishable.